eg-ctf/Chaos-Communication-Camp-2019/README.md

 ### Solution:

 The attached archive contains a huge memory dump *flagconverter.dmp* (1.1Gb).
-The first thing I did was to run the following command implying that the flag has the format of ALLES{...}:
+The easiest thing to do is to run the following command implying that the flag has the format of ALLES{...}:

 ```$ strings flagconverter.dmp | grep ALLES```